kgilla/battleboats/README.md

-- get new game button functioning to clear board and repopulate.
+- fix up visuals to better showcase information
+- add end game and ability to create new game
-- need seperate function to
+- add ability to place ships
+- add visual representation for your own ships
+- add more depth to board data objects {ship, ishit issunk etc}